nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/swift/2-initialize-session-object.md

 session = OTSession(apiKey: kApiKey, sessionId: kSessionId, delegate: self)
 ```

-Note that calling the `OTSession init(apiKey: sessionId: delegate:)` method does not _create_ an Vonage Video session; it creates the Swift OTSession object, which represents an existing Vonage Video session.
-You create an Vonage Video session using the Vonage Video server-side libraries.
+Note that calling the `OTSession init(apiKey: sessionId: delegate:)` method does not _create_ a Vonage Video session; it creates the Swift OTSession object, which represents an existing Vonage Video session.
+You create a Vonage Video session using the Vonage Video server-side libraries.

 See [Creating a Vonage Video session](/video/tutorials/create-session/introduction).